Soft20/si-mini-project-2-BPMN/README.md

 `ctr + c` to terminate the service.

 #### Camunda
-* Deploy the [BPMN diagram "job-offer.bpmn"](https://github.com/Soft20/si-mini-project-2-BPMN/blob/main/BPMN/job-offer.bpmn) and the [DMN table "benefits-table.dmn"](https://github.com/Soft20/si-mini-project-2-BPMN/blob/main/BPMN/benefits-table.dmn) through the Camunda modeler.

 * Start Camunda by running the start-camunda script.
 * Stop Camunda by running the shutdown-camunda script.
+* Deploy the [BPMN diagram "job-offer.bpmn"](https://github.com/Soft20/si-mini-project-2-BPMN/blob/main/BPMN/job-offer.bpmn) and the [DMN table "benefits-table.dmn"](https://github.com/Soft20/si-mini-project-2-BPMN/blob/main/BPMN/benefits-table.dmn) through the Camunda modeler.

+#### Postman, Insomnia or VSCode REST CLIENT Extension
+Run a POST request with the information found in [rest-requests.http](https://github.com/Soft20/si-mini-project-2-BPMN/blob/main/http-requests/rest-requests.http).
+If you have the VSCode [REST Client Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), you can run the request directly from the file by clicking "Send Request" found above the POST request URL.